satori-chatbots/user-simulator/README.md

 This file contains all the properties the user will follow in order to carry out the conversation.
 Sice the user simulator is based in OpenAI GPT4-o LLM technology, some of the fields should be written as prompts in natural language.
-For this fileds, a prompt engineering task should be carried out by the programmer to narrow down the role of the user simulator and guide its behaviour.
+For this fileds, a prompt engineering task should be carried out by the tester to narrow down the role of the user simulator and guide its behaviour.
 A description of the fields and an exaple of the YAML structure is described below.

 ```